 Thanksgiving is the perfect opportunity to capture picture-perfect holiday photos.
 With a little preparation and creativity, you can photograph once-in-a-lifetime memorable moments you’ll cherish forever.
-We put together a list of Creative Thanksgiving Day Photography Ideas to help you on your way.
+We put together a list of Creative Thanksgiving Day

 Before the big day arrives, be sure your gear is ready to go.

 - Batteries – Start by recharging the camera battery.
 Be sure to pack the recharger and check the camera battery during the day.
 Also, buy plenty of extra batteries for your external flash